 The National Qualification Appraisal Service has found the following jurisdictions to have CPA licensure requirements that are substantially equivalent to those of the UAA:

-*** These states currently meet the 3E pathway requirement for substantial equivalency under the UAA, and also have a historic pathway to licensure that can apply in specific cases with explicit board approval.
+** These states currently meet the 3E pathway requirement for substantial equivalency under the UAA, and also have a legacy pathway to licensure that can apply in specific cases with explicit board approval.
+Individuals licensed or certified through one of these legacy pathways after 2012 do not automatically qualify as being substantially equivalent (SE) to the Uniform Accountancy Act (UAA) and are not eligible for mobility practice privileges in other SE states.

 Non-Substantially Equivalent States

-With the passage of legislation in May 2014, Virgin Islands became the last jurisdiction to move from non-substantially equivalent status and be deemed substantially equivalent to the UAA.
-Should any jurisdiction adopt future legislation, rules or regulations which alter their licensing requirements in a manner that is not compliant with the UAA requirements (150 semester hours of education with accounting concentration, at least one year acceptable experience, and successful completion of the Uniform CPA Examination), that jurisdiction may be found to be non-substantially equivalent by NQAS.
+All 55 accountancy board jurisdictions are currently substantially equivalent.
+Should any jurisdiction adopt future legislation, rules or regulations which alter their licensing requirements in a manner that is not compliant with the UAA requirements (150 semester hours of education with accounting concentration, at least one-year acceptable experience, and successful completion of the Uniform CPA Examination), that jurisdiction may be found to be non-substantially equivalent by NQAS.

 For more information or help with Substantial Equivalency, visit NASBA’s Accountancy Licensing Library.